Ellotron/war-rig/rules/summary/README.md

 ## Full rules

-The full explanations for all the rules mentioned above can be found [here](https://github.com/Ellotron/war-rig/tree/main/rules)
+The full explanations for all the rules mentioned above and game setup can be found [here](https://github.com/Ellotron/war-rig/tree/main/rules)